Impact Factor 4.599 | CiteScore 3.7

 PMCID: all published articles receive a PMCID

-Computational Genomics welcomes submissions of the following article types: Brief Research Report, Case Report, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Registered Report, Review, Specialty Grand Challenge, Systematic Review and Technology and Code.
+Computational Genomics welcomes submissions of the following article types: Brief Research Report, Case Report, Correction, Data Report, Editorial, General Commentary, General Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Registered Report, Review, Systematic Review and Technology and Code.

 All manuscripts must be submitted directly to the section Computational Genomics, where they are peer-reviewed by the Associate and Review Editors of the specialty section.